chocolacula/easy_reflection_cpp/readme/installation.md

 You can use MSVC to build your project and Easy Reflection but code generation tool `er_gen`
 uses Clang `LibTooling` which works with `compile_commands.json` for analysis, so you should have it.

-Standard Visual Studio CMake generator doesn't create that file unfortunately, but you can use [Ninja](https://ninja-build.org/) instead of.
+Visual Studio CMake generator doesn't create that file unfortunately, but you can use [Ninja](https://ninja-build.org/) instead of.

 ## Further steps